-They are basically filled thin dough that's been folded and pinched together.
-The filling is whatever delicious filling that you can think of, really.
+They are filled with thin dough that's been folded and pinched together.
+The filling is whatever delicious filling that you can think of.

-Minced chicken, beef, shrimp with veggies or simply just veggies.
-Some people add some cheese also.
+Minced chicken, beef, shrimp with veggies, or simply just veggies.
+Some people add some cheese too.

 How To Successfully Cook Pot Stickers

-Cook until golden brown - cover the pan and continue cooking for 5 minutes or so or until you see the water has totally evaporated.
-Remove the lid and using a tongs, lift one pot sticker and check the bottom.
+Cook until golden brown - cover the pan and continue cooking for 5 minutes or so or until you see the water has evaporated.
+Remove the lid and use tongs, lift one pot sticker, and check the bottom.
 It should be golden brown.
-If it's not, no worries, continue cooking without lid for a few minutes more.
+If it's not, no worries, continue cooking without a lid for a few minutes more.

+See?
+Easy!
 I hope you will give this recipe a try.
-It's easy, delicious and even fun to make.
+It's easy, delicious, and even fun to make.

 These shrimp pot stickers are:

-- you can personalise the filling to your likings
+- you can personalize the filling to your liking

 - no need to cook the filling first

-- are just DELICIOUS! take my words for it
+- are just DELICIOUS!
+Take my word for it

 Before You Go